Jolly – Forty Six Minutes, Twelve Seconds of Minutes Of Music

 Dream Theater - Black Clouds & Silver Linings - 60%

-Undisputed kings of progressive metal keep to their new-album-every-two-years routine, which is once again produced by band’s own John Petrucci and Mike Portnoy.
+Undisputed kings of progressive metal keep to their new-album-every-two-years routine, which is once again produced by the band’s own John Petrucci and Mike Portnoy.
 And this is where one of the problems of Dream Theater’s tenth album lies.

-Another problem is that, since they signed for Roadrunner Records it seems like the band has given up exploring the new musical worlds and have pretty much relied on their professionalism and outstanding musicianship.
+Another problem is that, since they signed for Roadrunner Records, it seems like the band has given up exploring the new musical worlds and have pretty much relied on their professionalism and outstanding musicianship.
 This was clear on the band’s previous album, but even more so on the latest release.

 Black Clouds & Silver Linings

-presents nothing new and while the band is without a doubt outstanding, this album sees them in one of their all time lows, with unimaginative arrangements and songwriting.
+presents nothing new and while the band is without a doubt outstanding, this album sees them in one of their all-time lows, with unimaginative arrangements and songwriting.

-Mike Portnoy’s performance too, is unimaginative and too flashy.
-Just compare his performance on “The Best of Times” to, for instance “Scarred” from Awake.
+Mike Portnoy’s performance, too, is unimaginative and too flashy.
+Just compare his performance on “The Best of Times” to, for instance, “Scarred” from Awake.

 Bombastic opener “A Nightmare to Remember” is completely destroyed by Portnoy’s attempt to growl and basically every time he tries to sing, be it growling or Queen inspired screams it ends in almost embarrassing moments.